 The real-time accuracy of UWB measurements means a UWB-enabled system can know, with a very high degree of certainty, the precise location of a device and whether it is stationary or moving toward or away from a given object.
 For example, a UWB enabled system can sense if a person is moving toward a locked door and it can know if the person is on the inside or outside of the doorway.
 This allows it to determine if the lock should remain closed or open when the person reaches a certain point.

-The precise accuracy of UWB ranging allows the use case to define the exact intended range to avoid false triggering.
+The precise accuracy of UWB ranging allows a system to define the exact intended range to avoid false triggering.
 For example, if a person lives in a house with an attached garage, the UWB-enabled system can be configured to detect when a car approaches and open the garage door.
 Or that it is time to unlock the entryway from the garage to the kitchen so the person can bring in their groceries.14

-4.2.3 Improved security through UWB usage
+3.2.3 Improved security through UWB usage